mercadopago/devsite-docs/guides/checkout-pro/ads-conversion.en.md

 When creating a preference, you can associate it with a tag (identifier) for tracking Google Ads conversions.

-To integrate Checkout Pro with Google Ads, use one of the codes available below.
+To integrate Checkout Pro with Google Ads, use one of the SDKs available below.

+> In addition to the SDKs, it is also possible to integrate Google Ads with Checkout Pro through the preferences API.
+For that, send the `tracks` parameter with the `type`, `conversion_id` and `conversion_label` attributes informing your *conversion_id* and the *conversion label* available in your Google account to the endopoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post) and execute the request.

 [[[
 ```php